Masures associated with split Kac-Moody groups over valued fields: Axioms

-Axiom (wMA3) is a weak version of axiom (MA3), since sector-germs at infinity are chimney germs.
+Axiom \ref{a_wma3} is a weak version of axiom~\ref{a_ma3}, since sector-germs at infinity are chimney germs.
 These two axioms are building theoretic translations of decompositions of $G$, when $\I$ is associated to a Kac--Moody group $G$.
-Axiom (wMA3) is the translation of the Bruhat and the Birkhoff decompositions in $G$ (see \eqref{e_Bruhat} and \eqref{e_Birkhoff}) and (MA3) is a consequence of a decomposition of $G$ proved in Subsection~\ref{ss_MA3}.
+Axiom \ref{a_wma3} is the translation of the Bruhat and the Birkhoff decompositions in $G$ (see \eqref{e_Bruhat} and \eqref{e_Birkhoff}) and~\ref{a_ma3} is a consequence of a decomposition of $G$ proved in Subsection~\ref{ss_MA3}.